Khmer Republic: End of the regime

 Despite this, the Khmer Republic did not survive the 1975 dry season offensive.
 The Khmer Rouge had by this point surrounded the capital, whose population had been vastly increased by refugees from the fighting; Lon Nol, who was extremely superstitious, ordered that consecrated sand be spread around the city from helicopters to protect it.
-Though FANK was by this time fighting with extreme tenacity, and the Khmer Rouge soldiers were suffering from poor morale, malaria, and even higher rates of casualties than FANK, fresh supplies of arms and ammunition from China gave them the impetus to overrun the Republic's remaining outposts.
+Though the FANK was by this time fighting with extreme tenacity, and the Khmer Rouge soldiers were suffering from poor morale, malaria, and even higher rates of casualties than the FANK, fresh supplies of arms and ammunition from China gave them the impetus to overrun the Republic's remaining outposts.

 Proposed peace negotiations repeatedly stalled as Sihanouk refused to deal with Lon Nol directly, requesting his removal as a precondition.
 A plan proposed by Étienne Manac'h, the French Ambassador to China, in which Sihanouk would return to Cambodia as the head of a national unity government (leading to the likely immediate defection of a large proportion of the Khmer Rouge's peasant soldiers), failed to materialise.

-On 1 April 1975, Lon Nol resigned and fled the country into exile: FANK almost immediately disintegrated.
+On 1 April 1975, Lon Nol resigned and fled the country into exile: the FANK almost immediately disintegrated.
 While Sirik Matak, Long Boret, Lon Non and several other politicians remained in the capital in an attempt to negotiate a ceasefire, Phnom Penh fell to the Khmer Rouge on 17 April.
 Within a few days they had executed many representatives of the old regime, and the Khmer Republic had effectively come to an end.
 During its brief existence it had received almost exactly one million dollars of US military and economic aid a day.

-The final area held by the Republic in any form was the Preah Vihear Temple in the Dângrêk Mountains, which FANK forces still occupied in late April 1975.
+The final area held by the Republic in any form was the temple of Preah Vihear in the Dângrêk Mountains, which FANK forces still occupied in late April 1975.
 It was finally taken by the Khmer Rouge on 22 May that year.